zoltan-baba/devcenter-sandbox/_articles/en/steps-and-workflows/getting-started-steps.md

 ---
 title: Introduction to Steps
 redirect_from:
   - getting-started/getting-started-steps/
-- "/getting-started/getting-started-steps"
+  - /getting-started/getting-started-steps
-- "/getting-started/builds-and-workflows/getting-started/getting-started-steps"
+  - /getting-started/builds-and-workflows/getting-started/getting-started-steps
-- "/getting-started/manage-your-bitrise-workflow/"
+  - /getting-started/manage-your-bitrise-workflow/
 tag:
-- getting-started
-- steps
-- workflows
+summary: >-
-summary: 'Steps are the heart of Bitrise.
-A Step is a build task: for example, the Git Clone Step clones your git repository at the start of a build while the Google Play Deploy Step can deploy your finished app to the Play Store.'
+  Steps are the heart of Bitrise.
+A Step is a build task: for example, the Git Clone Step clones your git repository at the start of a build while the Google Play Deploy Step can deploy your finished app to the Play Store.
 menu:
   steps-workflows-main:
-    weight: 1
+    weight: 3
 ---

 Steps are the heart of Bitrise.
 A Step is a build task: for example, the `Git Clone` Step clones your git repository at the start of a build while the `Google Play Deploy` Step can deploy your finished app to the Play Store.

 A Step contains the code that performs the build task.
 You can configure the inputs and parameters that define the task, and view and reuse the outputs a Step generates.
 Reusing the output means that another Step can use it as the value of one of its inputs.